hfour/wsrun/README.md

-# Workspace command runner
+# Workspace script runner

-Run commands in a yarn workspace, like a boss.
+Run npm scripts in a yarn workspace, like a boss.

 ### Usage: